fedora-infra/mbbox/README.md

 `state_dir` | The location (relative or absolute) where the mbox state should be stored.
 `ca.built_in` | Whether to use the built-in certificate authority.
 If disabled, you are expected to create certificates manually.
 Valid options: `yes`, `no`.
 `ca.directory` | Used with `ca.built_in` set to `no`, to find where the certificates should be searched for.
 `database.built_in` | Which Postgres template to use from Openshift.
-Valid options: `persistent`, `transient` (warning: `transient` means all database contents will be gone on every pod restart - this is not recommended except for testing)
+Valid options: `persistent`, `ephemeral` (warning: `ephemeral` means all database contents will be gone on every pod restart - this is not recommended except for testing)
 `store.mnt_koji_volname` | If specified, `mnt_koji` (persistent storage for koji) will request this volume name.
 If left blank, Openshift will assign a random valid PersistentVolume.
+`store.persistent_storage` | Whether to use persistent volume for koji.
+Possible values: `yes`, `no`.
+Use `no` only for testing or debugging purposes.
 `koji_hub.public_hostname` | The hostname to be used for the Koji hub.
 Needs to be pointed at the Openshift router nodes.
 `koji_hub.admin_username` | The username used for the Koji admin user.
 `kojira.username` | The username used for Kojira (General maintenance tasks in Koji).
 `builder.built_in` | Whether to deploy a builder into Openshift.
 Possible values: `yes`, `no`.
 `identity.built_in` | Whether to deploy an OpenID Connect identity provider into the Openshift project.
-Valud options: `yes`.
+Valid options: `yes`.
 (Using an external identity provider is an outstanding task, contributions welcome).
 `identity.public_hostname` | The hostname used for the built-in identity provider.
 Needs to be pointed at the Openshift router nodes.
 `identity.etc_ipsilon_volname` | The Openshift Persistent Volume to use for the identity provider temporary storage.
 Can be left blank for auto-assigned Persistent Volume.
 `mbs.public_hostname` | The hostname used for the Module Build Service deployment.
 Needs to be pointed at the Openshift router nodes.